weecheng-wong/recyclables_detection/readme.md

 # Notebooks

-You will need to download the dataset (~3GB) via download.py to run the first 3 notebooks (1_data_exploratory / 2_model_training / 3_validation_test).\
+You will need to download the dataset (~3GB) via download.py to run the first 3 notebooks:
+* 1_data_exploratory
+* 2_model_training
+* 3_validation_test)

+Please download into '/data' directory.

+You can however, run the 4th notebook
+* 4_preview_results

-You can however, run the 4th notebook (4_preview_results) without the dataset, and feel free to test with your custom images of trash and recyclables.
+without the dataset, and feel free to test with your custom images of trash and recyclables.

 # References and Resources